gayathri-ms/guest-room-management/README.md

 <img src="/Database/Schema%20ERD.PNG">

 The ER Diagram has been generated using the “Generate ERD” beta feature of pgAdmin 4.30.
 It is a rough indicator of the relationships between the tables.
-However, for a complete knowledge of the schema, it is best to look at the schema,<br/>
+However, for a complete knowledge of the schema, it is best to look at the schema, [Schema.sql](https://github.com/gayathri-ms/guest-room-management/blob/main/Database/Schema.sql)
-[Schema.sql](https://github.com/gayathri-ms/guest-room-management/blob/main/Database/Schema.sql)

 For developers: It is important to first execute the